All Physicians’ Forms

 Visitor Dialysis

 The Visitor Dialysis Coordinator handles all dialysis requests from non-NKC patients who require dialysis while visiting our area.
 This includes patients temporarily in the area for medical reasons, and non-NKC patients incarcerated in the King County Jail.
 Thirty days advance notice is required in order to schedule visitor treatments.
-Exceptions can be granted in the case of a death in the family or urgent medical need.
+Exceptions can be granted in case of a death in the family or urgent medical need.